MistaBibi/simple-web-scraper/README.md

 # simple-web-scraper
 A simple web scraper.

-Usage:
+To see usage:

-python webscraper.py "url" "classname"
+python webscraper.py -h